 - The TrippTrapp in particular is very well made, so you can be sure it will last a lifetime with proper care.
 It can be “recycled” many times and sold or donated from parent to parent.

 - Unlike plastic highchairs, this type of chair won’t live forever in a landfill after it quickly wears out or breaks.

 - This type of high chair is designed to adjust in size for the entire life of your child.
-It goes from a baby seat to a toddler-booster to an adult-sized chair (and everything in between!) with the turn of an allen key.
+It goes from a baby seat to a toddler-booster to an adult-sized chair that can hold up to 250 pounds (and everything in between!) with the turn of an Allen key.

 - This type of chair is designed to be pulled right up to the table with no tray, and to match the decor of your dining set or your child’s room.

 - Your baby can start learning to eat at the table with the family right away, and there is no ugly, plastic behemoth to tuck into the corner of your dining room or kitchen.
 This type of chair is perfect for Baby-Led Weaning.